 Rainer Kwiotek

-TIRANA / WEINSTADT / PRAGUE - The project brings together journalists from Albania, Germany, and the Czech Republic to investigate how Europe can balance the growing demand for renewable energy with the urgent need to protect its rivers.
+TIRANA / WEINSTADT / PRAGUE - This project brings together journalists from Albania, Germany, and the Czech Republic to investigate how Europe can balance the growing demand for renewable energy with the urgent need to protect its rivers.

-Image on the right by Rainer Kwiotek/ Zeitenspiegel.
+Image: by Rainer Kwiotek/ Zeitenspiegel.

 Image below by Katerina Hefler.